Sometimes with Cartagena de Indias Colombia, I have the feeling that the world split into two kinds of people.

 Do you have some others advice or recommendations?
 Please share your experience!!! 🙂

-My ideal itinerary if you visit Cartagena de Indias
+My ideal itinerary if you visit Cartagena de Indias, Colombia

 I have also included an expedition to Isla Baru in the itinerary below.
 You have less than 48 Hours in Cartagena and 24 Hours on Isla Baru.

-Tip: It’s better to arrive a saturday in the afternoon.
-So you can enjoy the night life the first night then go the sunday to Isla Baru and sleep there.
-You will normaly avoid the flow of tourist.
+TIP: It’s better to arrive a Saturday in the afternoon.
+So you can enjoy the night life the first night then go the Sunday to Isla Baru and sleep there.
+You will normally avoid the flow of tourist.

 - 12h00 pm – Arrival Bus Terminal Cartagena de Indias